Meet the Principal

 Dear Burruss Families,

 I hope you are enjoying a wonderful summer.
-I also hope you are relaxed, recharged and ready to start a new school year.
-I am so delighted that you are part of our incredible community.
+I also hope you are relaxed, recharged, and ready to start a new school year.
+I am so thankful that you are part of our incredible community.
 I welcome and value your positive energy and dedication to excellence in education, and I look forward to working with you and your children.

-A great deal of time, effort, and thought has gone into the process of student placement for the 2018-19 school year.
+A great deal of time, effort, and thought has gone into the process of student placement for the 2019-20 school year.
 Careful consideration was given to input from staff and families as well as student learning styles.
-Classrooms have been balanced academically and socially.
 Our class lists are structured to provide equitable class sizes at each grade level.
 Moving students is difficult without causing imbalances and inequities.

 Thank you so much for being positive with your child and helping him or her understand that it is impossible to place all students with a preferred best friend or teacher.
 ALL of our staff works hard to make school a positive experience for ALL students.
 Thank you for understanding that it can take a few weeks for a child to acclimate to a new grade, peer group and teacher.